ioan.manolescu@unifr.ch

 News:

-I am giving a minicourse at the CIME school Statistical Mechanics and Stochastic PDEs in Cetraro, Italy.
+I gave a minicourse at the 2023 CIME school Statistical Mechanics and Stochastic PDEs in Cetraro, Italy.
 You can find slides here and some very preliminary lecture notes here.

 Past News: